Red Kite Reintroductions in the Iberian Peninsula

 Partnerships, Stakeholders & Funding

-The planning and delivery of this project draws on the expertise and dedication of our partners AMUS-Acción por el Mundo Salvaje and the Royal Society for the Protection of Birds (RSPB).
+• Partners: The planning and delivery of this project draws on the expertise and dedication of our partners AMUS & the RSPB.
 The enthusiasm and commitment of the project’s manager, Afonso Godino of AMUS, deserves particular mention.
 He played a central role in getting this project off the ground after 4 years of hard work for a raptor he is passionate about protecting.

 Matt Davis, co-founder of Mossy Earth, holding a red kite with a project partner.